We have produced a short privacy statement to clearly outline when we may collect your personal information and what we do with it.

-Warwickshire Community and Voluntary Action is a registered charity (1123402) providing infrastructure support to the voluntary, community and social enterprise sector across Warwickshire.
+Warwickshire Community and Voluntary Action is a registered charity (1123402) providing infrastructure support to the voluntary, community and social enterprise sector across Warwickshire and Solihull.

 How do we process your personal data?

-Warwickshire CAVA complies with its obligations under GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+Warwickshire Community and Voluntary Action complies with its obligations under GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 Why do we collect your data?

-- To operate the Warwickshire CAVA website and mailing subscriptions and to deliver the services that individuals have requested
+To operate the Warwickshire Community and Voluntary Action website and mailing subscriptions and to deliver the services that individuals have requested

-- To inform individuals of news, events, activities or services running in Warwickshire
+To inform individuals of news, events, training, activities or services running in Warwickshire

 The legal basis for collecting your personal data

 We send you information based upon your consent for us to do so.
 We give you access and the ability to manage your subscription settings and update these at any time via the following link: http://www.wcava.org.uk/subscriptions